Rebecca Maria Dixie1

 M, #126809, b. circa 1529, d.
 25 June 1595

-He graduated from Oxford University, Oxford, Oxfordshire, England, in 1549 with a Bachelor of Civil Laws (B.C.L.).2 He was Regius Professor of Civil Law between 1553 and 1559 at Oxford University, Oxford, Oxfordshire, England.1,2 He held the office of Member of Parliament (M.P.) for Carmarthen in 1554.2 He graduated from Oxford University, Oxford, Oxfordshire, England, in 1554 with a Doctor of Civil Laws (D.C.L.).1,2 He held the office of Member of Parliament (M.P.) for Brecon in 1558.2 He held the office of Member of Parliament (M.P.) for Hindon in 1559.2 He was Chancellor to the Archbishop of Canterbury.2 He held the office of Master of the Requests.1 He held the office of Member of Parliament (M.P.) for Arundel in 1562.2 He was invested as a Queen's Counsel (Q.C.) in the Marches of Wales.1 He held the office of Member of Parliament (M.P.) for Taunton in 1592.2
+He graduated with a Doctor of Law (LL.D.)4 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, in 1549 with a Bachelor of Civil Laws (B.C.L.)2 He was Regius Professor of Civil Law between 1553 and 1559 at Oxford University, Oxford, Oxfordshire, EnglandG.1,2 He held the office of Member of Parliament (M.P.) for Carmarthen in 1554.2 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, in 1554 with a Doctor of Civil Laws (D.C.L.)1,2 He held the office of Member of Parliament (M.P.) for Brecon in 1558.2 He held the office of Member of Parliament (M.P.) for Hindon in 1559.2 He was Chancellor to the Archbishop of Canterbury.2 He held the office of Master of the Requests.1 He held the office of Member of Parliament (M.P.) for Arundel in 1562.2 He was appointed Queen's Counsel (Q.C.) in the Marches of Wales.1 He held the office of Member of Parliament (M.P.) for Taunton in 1592.2

 He also left six daughters.1